-Now, I’m not saying that you should have that sort of budget.
-However, I’d recommend that you’d need to invest at least $1,000 per month (in small markets) – $3000 per month and at least 2-3 months to expect tangible results.
+Now, I’m not suggesting that you need to have such a high budget.
+However, I recommend investing a minimum of $1,000 per month (for smaller markets) to $3,000 per month and giving it at least 2-3 months to see tangible results.

-If you are worried about learning how to use Google Ads effectively, you can stop.
-You don’t need to be an expert.
-Let us help you with our Google Ads QuickStart service.
+If you’re worried about not having the expertise to use Google Ads effectively, don’t be.
+You don’t have to be an expert yourself.
+Let us assist you with our Google Ads QuickStart service.

-- Google Ads Certified Professionals to set up your account
+- Assistance from Google Ads Certified Professionals who will set up your account

-- Lead tracking so you know exactly how many leads have been generated for your business
+- Lead tracking to keep you informed about the number of leads generated for your business

 - Keyword research with match types